michsethowusu/ghana-topics/README.md

-# Ghana Topics
+# Ghana Topics 2025

-A collaborative public information project to identify key topics that appeared frequently in Ghanaian news.
+A collaborative public information project to identify key topics that appeared frequently in Ghanaian news in 2025.

-The current results are based on data analysed from Ghanaian news articles published in 2025.

 ------